bungle-bear/bungle-bear.github.io/raiding.md

 If you haven't killed the boss by this time, then you've failed.
 It's time to start again from the beginning.
-This means that your raid party must collectively output a certain minimum amount of damage, or "DPS" (Damage Per Second), in order to clear.
+This means your party must collectively output a certain minimum amount of damage, or "DPS" (Damage Per Second), in order to clear.
 Just staying alive by doing all the mechanics correctly